roiavidar/prompt-notes/README.md

-# Prompt Notes
+# Prompt Notes 🎼

-A framework for structuring AI assistant prompts in software projects.
+Reusable, structured prompt workflows and guidelines for AI coding assistants.

 ## What This Is